MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

 ## Create a matchmaking ticket

 This part of the guide shows you how to Create a matchmaking ticket.
-Please run it in conjunction with scenario "Join a matchmaking ticket" on another client below.
+Run it with the scenario "Join a matchmaking ticket" on another client below.

 1. Open the HelloMultiplayerLogic.cs  script.
 In the `OnLoginSuccess` method, add the following code to create a matchmaking ticket: